groucho75/phmisk/README.md

 	},
 ```

-Then, in main `index.php` you can start using it writing:
+Then, in main `routes.php` you can start using it writing:
 ```php
 $log = new Monolog\Logger('name');
 ```